-7.7.2 Local
+7.11.2 Local

 Sakhalin Energy will meet with key NGOs on a basis that is convenient for both parties or upon reasonable request that specifies the purpose of and timeline for a meeting/visit.
-IP CLO and company's specialists also meet with groups and concerned individuals in communities on an "as needed" basis that is convenient for all parties.
+Company's specialists (including SIM engagement specialist) also meet with groups and concerned individuals in communities on an "as needed" basis that is convenient for all parties.

-7.7.3 Regional and national
+7.11.3 Regional and national